Star Guard: Plot introduction

-Information given in the story indicates that Humanity only developed space travel far enough to attract the attention of Central Control in the 37th century AD.
-Norton explains the implied retardation of human development through references to nuclear wars, which presumably caused so much destruction that civilization took an extra sixteen or seventeen centuries to achieve a level of development suitable for resuming Humanity's reach for the stars.
+Information given in the story indicates that humanity only developed space travel far enough to attract the attention of Central Control in the 37th century AD.
+Norton explains the implied retardation of human development through references to nuclear wars, which presumably caused so much destruction that civilization took an extra sixteen or seventeen centuries to achieve a level of development suitable for resuming humanity's reach for the stars.

 Presented in the guise of a history lecture at an alien university, Norton's introduction explains that in the 40th century the people of Terra (the Latin name having replaced the Anglo-Saxon Earth) can only go to the stars as mercenaries.
 On alien worlds Terrans fight brushfire wars and thereby help Central Control maintain peace within its vast interstellar empire.
 Archs, who fight with relatively primitive weapons, are organized into Hordes, which fight on underdeveloped barbarian planets, and Mechs, who fight with more modern weapons, are organized into Legions, which fight on advanced, civilized worlds.
-But then a Horde fighting on the medieval planet Fronn encounters a Legion of Mechs.
+But then a Horde fighting on the primitive planet Fronn encounters a Legion of Mechs.